 Of course, much of the discomfort from dental procedures is psychological, often related to fear and tension.
-We do our best to help with this.
-We answer all your questions and explain the procedure thoroughly in language that you can easily understand.
+At our Sydney dental office, we do our best to help with this.
+We answer all your questions and explain the procedure thoroughly in a language that you can easily understand.
 With all your questions answered, you will likely feel at ease.
 But if you still have anxiety, we also offer sedation dentistry options.

 Postoperative Care to Control Discomfort

 While we can control discomfort during the procedure, you will have the most influence on discomfort after the procedure.
 If you follow postoperative instructions closely, you can minimize pain after your procedure.

 Prepare yourself for optimal healing by making sure you’re getting the essential vitamins and minerals your body needs.